Life Lessons from Sherlock Holmes

 I'm on the Ministerial Search Committee, so I got to see all the results from the cottage meetings and the survey before you did.
 One of the most frequent things people wanted was more commitment from the members.
 I don't think that's ever going to happen.
 I think that by the nature of non-profits, a small percent of the members will be committed, and thus contribute large amounts of their time, money or both, and a larger percent won't.

 Those people who are not committed to us are not slackers, sitting at home with their feet on the coffee table, eating pork rinds and watching All-Star Bowling.
 They may be one of the 10% who do 90% of the work at PFLAG [Parents and Friends of Lesbians and Gays] or the Sierra Club or the League of Women Voters.
 They may be adult college students with two part-time jobs.
 They may have young children or aged parents who depend on them.
 Finally, we may not be important to them.

 Different people value different things, which always reminds me of beets.
-If you invited a group of your friends to come to dinner, and told them the star of the show was to be home-grown organic beets roasted over oak and served with a lemon cream sauce, some would stop eating two days beforehand to build up capacity and some would schedule a root canal so they had a really good excuse to decline.
+If you invited a group of your friends to come to dinner, and told them the star of the show was to be home-grown organic beets roasted over an oak fire and served with a lemon cream sauce, some would stop eating two days before to build up capacity and some would schedule a root canal so they had a really good excuse to decline.

 There are organizations where everyone is fully committed.
 Every time I read another response about commitment I'd think of Jesse Bryant, who served in the 3rd Ranger Battalion.
 If you go somewhere to do something as a Ranger, you can be sure that it will be more interesting than a committee meeting, and that everyone in the group will be committed - really committed.